actyx-contrib/actyx-http-connector/README.md

 # 📖 Documentation

-You can access the full API documentation and related examples by visiting: [https://actyx-contrib.github.io/actyx-HTTP-Connector](https://actyx-contrib.github.io/actyx-http-connector/)
+The complete API documentation and related examples are available at [https://actyx-contrib.github.io/actyx-HTTP-Connector](https://actyx-contrib.github.io/actyx-http-connector/)

 # Detailed Examples

-You will find detailed examples [here](https://github.com/actyx-contrib/actyx-http-connector/tree/master/example).
+You can find sample applications [on GitHub](https://github.com/actyx-contrib/actyx-http-connector/tree/master/example).

+The `simple` example exposes the possibility to query fish state and emit events to the Pond directly.
+The `advanced` example adds web socket communication, uses event emitters and adds authentication.
+Both projcets come with a simple react app.
+Note that these apps do _not_ directly talk to the Actyx node but the HTTP connector.

-You can start them with `npm i && npm run example:simple` or `npm i && npm run example:advanced`.
+Run the examples using `npm i && npm run example:simple` or `npm i && npm run example:advanced`, respectivly.

-After building the projects, you can access a non-Actyx-App-Ui that uses the started HTTP-Connector at http://localhost:1234.
+After building the projects, you can access a the UI that uses the HTTP-Connector at http://localhost:1234.
 Please verify the port with the console output during the build.

 # 🤓 Quick start

 ## 🌊 `httpConnector`

-Use the `httpConnector()` function to build the HTTP-Connector.
-In this example you will find more information about the possible parameter
+TODO: Describe Actyx Prerequisites

+Use `httpConnector()` to create an HTTP-Connector instace.

 # 🤓 Examples

-## Minimal example:
+## Minimal example

 ```typescript
 import { httpConnector, registryEntry } from '../../src'